andreyomatveev/farey-sequences/README.md

 then first you should realize what you hold in your hands in the beginning.

-If you have two neighboring fractions, then you proceed in the recurrent manner by means of a relatively fast function of the form predecessorOfPairOfNeighborsInPersonage or successorOfPairOfNeighborsInPersonage, depending on which direction (descending or ascending) you take.
+If you have two neighboring fractions, then you proceed in the recurrent manner by means of a relatively fast function of the form `predecessorOfPairOfNeighborsInPersonage` or `successorOfPairOfNeighborsInPersonage`, depending on which direction (descending or ascending) you take.

-If you have one fraction then, in order to obtain your starting pair of neighboring fractions, you make one-time use of a relatively slow function of the form predecessorInPersonage or successorInPersonage, and then you proceed by calling, in the recurrent manner, the corresponding relatively fast function of the form  predecessorOfPairOfNeighborsInPersonage or successorOfPairOfNeighborsInPersonage.
+If you have one fraction then, in order to obtain your starting pair of neighboring fractions, you make one-time use of a relatively slow function of the form `predecessorInPersonage` or `successorInPersonage`, and then you proceed by calling, in the recurrent manner, the corresponding relatively fast function of the form `predecessorOfPairOfNeighborsInPersonage` or `successorOfPairOfNeighborsInPersonage`.